pymeasure/pyleco/README.md

     It satisfies the `CommunicatorProtocol` and is useful in scripts.
   * The `MessageHandler` also satisfies the `CommunicatorProtocol`, but handles incoming messages in a continuous loop (blocking until stopped).
     It is useful for creating standalone scripts, like tasks for the _Starter_.
+  * The `ExtendedMessageHandler` adds the capability to subscribe and receive data protocol messages.
-  * The `Listener` offers an interface according to the `CommunicatorProtocol`, but listens at the same time in an extra thread for incoming messages.
+  * The `Listener` offers an interface according to the `CommunicatorProtocol`, but listens at the same time in an extra thread for incoming messages (with an `ExtendedMessageHandler`).
     It is useful if you want to react to incoming messages (via data or control protocol) and if you want to send messages of your own accord, for example for GUI applications.
 * The `coordinators` subpackage contains the different _Coordinators_.
   * `Coordinator` is the _Coordinator_ for the control protocol (exchanging messages).